-The first major memory comes from living in Hampton Virginia.
-My father had this co-worker that launched himself and wife/girlfriend onto the asphalt close to the beach.
+My first major memory comes from living in Hampton Virginia.
+I heard tell of a story of a person who launched himself and his significant other onto the asphalt close to the beach.
 I remember visiting them in the hospital.
 The lady kept assuring me she was feeling great despite having her face covered in dried blood and her appendages encased in plaster.
 It was probably the little button she was pushing that gave her such high spirits.